gautemo/Gaute-Meek-Olsen/src/dev-blog/firestore-security.md

 Notice how we can break down `read` into `get`(single document) and `list`(queries and collection). `write` can be broken into `create`, `update`, `delete`.

 All queries done inside the rules will count towards our quota.
 Also, rules don’t have variables, so we can’t keep the result of `getUserData`.
-This is why we pass it down into our other functions.
+This is why we pass it down to our other functions.

 ### Custom user claims

 There is another way of handling roles, which doesn’t query our user collection.
 We can use custom user claims.
-Which simplifies our rules and doesn’t eat of our quota.
+Which simplifies our rules and doesn’t eat off our quota.

 ```
 service cloud.firestore {